mediamicroservices/mm/README.md

 #### makeslate ####
 * makeslate creates a slate to be inserted before a broadcast program begins.
 To use makeslate at your own institution, you will have to manually edit the file based on your institutional needs. makeslate writes a short .mov file to your desktop. to run makeslate, your command will look like this: makeslate [input].

-#### maketree ####
-* maketree creates an xml document of the directory structure of a package input, and is to be used in conjunction with verifytree to validate the contents of an Archival Information Package (AIP). maketree is included in ingestfile and finishpackage, and outputs a file called tree.xml into the metadata directory of a package.
-If you want to run maketree on an individual package, your command will look like this: maketree [input].

 #### makeyoutube ####
 * makeyoutube creates a high quality h264 file from a video file or package input.
 Your command will look like this: makeyoutube [input].